 Lismore is an island, sheltered by the large island of Mull from worst conditions of the west coast, and in particular from ocean swell.
 Unlike a lot of Scotland, this is not igneous or metamorphic rock, but a limestone, which makes the island gently rolling and very green, with lots of clean freshwater springs around its coast.
-It's a convenient destination from several starting points, and you can get all the way round it in a weekend without long days (indeed, at spring tides, on the water at high tide about 7 am at Port Appin, you could do it in one long day), but there is scope for extending the trip in several directions (further up Loch Linnhe, across to Morvern, over to Mull) to make a three or four day trip.
+It's a convenient destination from several starting points, and you can get all the way round it in a weekend without long days (indeed, at spring tides, on the water at high tide about 7 am at Port Appin, you could do it in one long day.
+There is actually more help from the tides like this than with more conventional hours over two days as this means you always get some paddling against the tide).
+In addition, there is scope for extending the trip in several directions (further up Loch Linnhe, across to Morvern, over to Mull) to make a three or four day trip.
 There are enough tides flowing in various directions to make planning a trip interesting, but not so difficult that you can only get round on a few days each tidal cycle.
 There's a fierce tide race off the southern tip, but as long as it's not very low tide, or peak flow against you, there's a sneaky channel between Lismore and its lighthouse (which is actually on Eilean Musdile) which can be passed.

 Eilean Musdile and the channel separating it from Lismore

 Although sheltered from swell, the area is exposed to SW and NE winds, which will directly oppose the tides, so it's probably not the best place if the winds are forecast strong.
 However, northeasterlies in summer are often not too strong and fairly short-lived, so those happy in the rough can use a northeast wind to surf against the tide down the island, as long as the forecast is for calm enough weather to get back !